fkarg/fkarg.github.io/drafts/rat-meetup.md

 From our experience, coming up with interesting and worthwhile content is nothing to be worried about as (so far) we always had more ideas for discussion topics or other activities than we manage to schedule.

 One of the cornerstones of our meetup has been working through the [Hammertime Sequence][hammertime].
-We started committing to work on one or two days of the sequence each week in of the first meetups.
+We started committing to work on one or two days of the sequence each week on our second meetup.
 This way, working on Hammertime and discussing our experiences and insights is giving our group a 'baseline-purpose' to get together, but this is rarely the highlight of the day.
 This honor usually belongs to Topic 2 or 3, if not to some discussion that started randomly.

-After discussing the most recent days of Hammertime, we usually have discussions, or presentations by one or multiple members.
-Often enough this is not structured: having an initial topic people are interested in talking about is sufficient to provide a seed for long discussions with numerous digressions, usually resulting in a number of other topics being written down to talk about in more detail later.
+After talking about the most recent Hammertime days, we usually have discussions, and sometimes presentations by one or multiple members.
+Often enough this is not structured: having an initial topic people are interested in talking about is sufficient.
+Over time, numerous digressions occur and topics shift repeatedly, usually with additional topics written down to talk about in more detail later.

 Other times, especially when a topic has been explicitly scheduled in the previous week, there might be prepared talks or interactive sessions.